fish-pace/hackweek-2025/book/reference/questions.md

 If you have any questions between now and the event, feel free to reach out!

-Overall questions: Anna Windle (anna.windledipaola@nasa.gov)
+Overall questions: Anna Windle (eli.holmes@noaa.gov)

-Questions about travel reimbursement: Mary Zawoysky (mzawoysky@whoi.edu)